Importing sites into Aegir

 This means, of course, that you'll need to add your ssh key to this server and set it up like other remote servers.
 Note that you don't need to install anything other than the SSH key on this server.

-A general guide to setting up SSH on remote servers can be found here.
+A general guide to setting up SSH on remote servers can be found in the Remove Servers section.

 Once you've set up your server in the frontend you should get a new menu item called: 'Import remote sites' when viewing the server node.
 Click on that link and follow the instructions there.